Aboriginal land, native title and heritage

 - a process for claims to crown land and Aboriginal owned pastoral leases (outside towns);

-- a requirement that development can only occur on Aboriginal land, or land subject to claim, with the consent of the traditional owners;
+- a requirement that development (including mineral and petroleum exploration) can only occur on Aboriginal land, or land subject to claim, with the consent of the traditional owners and the relevant Land Council;

-- the provision of 30% of funds equivalent to mining royalties on Aboriginal land to traditional owners or Aboriginal persons affected by mining, with the remainder available to meet land councils' administrative costs or to fund projects benefiting Aborigines in the Northern Territory;
+- the provision of 30% of funds equivalent to mining royalties on Aboriginal land to traditional owners or Aboriginal persons affected by mining, with the remainder available to meet Land Councils' administrative costs or to fund projects benefiting Aboriginal people in the Northern Territory (since 2023, beneficial project funding is administered by Aboriginal Investment NT);

 - Northern Territory laws apply to Aboriginal land (eg criminal law), except where not capable of operating concurrently with the ALRA (eg compulsory acquisition law).